Practical Resources & Inspiration

 sometimes created/reinforced by the perception abroad of

 television shows and films from the USA.
-It can feel insulting
+It can feel insulting to

-to not be yourself, to have to dress a certain way and not look
+not be yourself, to have to dress a certain way and not look

 people directly in the eye - I so get that.
 But your safety has

-got to be paramount when you're traveling abroad, where you may
+got to be paramount when you're traveling abroad, where you may or

-or may not get help from the police and legal systems.
+may not get help from the police and legal systems.

-If you think something weird just happened, it probably did;,
+If you think something weird just happened, it probably did;, so

-transportation or in any public place, may shame the creep, or
+in any public place, may shame the creep, or creeps, and may even

-creeps, and may even rally your fellow passengers to your aid.
+rally your fellow passengers to your aid.
+Never hesitate to find a

-Never hesitate to find a new spot on the bus, or take a
+new spot on the bus, or take a different train/bus/sidewalk/hotel

-different train/bus/sidewalk/hotel room altogether, for ANY
+room altogether, for ANY reason.

 But also note that, in some cultures, being a woman may be to